Last Night in Soho: Critical response

 Robbie Collin of The Daily Telegraph gave the film a score of 4/5 stars, describing it as "a riotous, rascally hybrid of a thing: part glittering love-letter to the disreputable nightlife district in which it takes place, part darting psychological thriller that rips up the letter as soon as it's written before tearfully torching the scraps".
 He also praised the cinematography and the "spellbinding recreation of the West End of the '60s".

-Reviewing for The Wall Street Journal, Joe Morgenstern also praised the cinematography, writing "And how gorgeous it is.
+Reviewing for The Wall Street Journal, Joe Morgenstern also praised the cinematography, writing: "And how gorgeous it is.
 The cinematographer, Chung-hoon Chung, should have been given star billing too".
 Xan Brooks of The Guardian gave the film 4/5 stars, describing it as "a gaudy time-travel romp that whisks its modern-day heroine to a bygone London that probably never existed outside our fevered cultural imagination", and called it "thoroughly silly and stupidly enjoyable".

 David Rooney of The Hollywood Reporter described the film as "immensely pleasurable" and said that it "delights in playing with genre, morphing from time-travel fantasy to dark fairy tale, from mystery to nightmarish horror".
 Rooney also praised the film's sets, costume design and McKenzie's performance, describing her as "enchanting".

 Linda Marric of The Jewish Chronicle gave the film 4/5 stars, deeming it "a thrilling, gorgeously acted offering from a filmmaker who is at the top of his craft and knows exactly what he wants from his performers".
 Tom Shone, writing for The Times, criticised the writing, saying there were "one too many jump scares involving a cab screeching to a halt, and two too many scenes of Eloise sitting up in bed and realising it-was-just-a-dream", although he considers that Taylor-Joy's performance "shines".
-Morgenstern also highlights Taylor-Joy, saying she acts "with a dazzling sense of purpose".
-Richard Schertzer of Sportskeeda wrote, "The one thing that stands out about this movie is the fact that it blends horror movie macabre with 1960s glossy style".